Hayley Cormann, President

 Jocelyne is partner in Sceales Lawyers and has practised in commercial and taxation law for over 25 years.
 She advises clients including indigenous charitable trusts, in relation to taxation and trust matters including superannuation issues and estate planning.
 Jocelyne commenced practice in the Australian Taxation Office as Principal Prosecution Officer and Senior Advising Officer, and has lectured at the University of Western Australia in the Master of Taxation and Master of Business Administration degrees.
 She is a Certified Tax Practitioner – Taxation Institute of Australia, a member of the Taxation Committees of the Law Council of Australia and the Law Society of Western Australia and is a trustee of the Graduate Women Education Trust.

-Alain is a barrister practising from Francis Burt Chambers in commercial litigation with a particular focus on professional liability and regulation, insurance and contentious tax matters.
+Alain is a barrister practising from Francis Burt Chambers in commercial litigation with a particular focus on professional liability, negligence and regulation, insurance and contentious tax matters.

-Since commencing practice over 20 years ago, Alain has appeared as both lead and junior counsel in a wide range of contested matters in a variety of Courts and tribunals.
+Acting regularly as lead or sole counsel, Alain has extensive experience in trials, appeals and other contested hearings having appeared before a variety of courts and tribunals.
 He has acted in complex commercial litigation, and has sat as both a mediator and as an arbitrator.

-Before commencing practice at the Western Australian Bar in early 2007 Alain was special counsel in the commercial litigation division of Corrs Chambers Westgarth.
-Before joining Corrs in 2001 he practised as a barrister in Cape Town, South Africa.
+Having worked in litigation for nearly 25 years, Alain has spent most of his career as a barrister at the independent bar.
+Before joining the WA Bar in early 2007, he was special counsel in the commercial litigation division of Corrs Chambers Westgarth.
+Prior joining Corrs in 2001, Alain practised as a barrister in Cape Town, South Africa for seven years in both civil and criminal matters.

 Alain holds the degrees Bachelor of Arts, Bachelor of Laws and Master of Laws from the University of Cape Town.
-He was an inaugural director of Law Access Ltd, is a member of the Law Society’s Ethics and Brief Editorial Committees, convenor of the Society’s Professional Standards Scheme Committee and co-convenor of the Society’s Education Committee.
+He is an adjunct associate professor within the University of Western Australia Law School, a fellow of the Tax Institute (FTI) and a member of the Chartered Institute of Arbitrators (MCIArb).
+Alain was an inaugural director of Law Access Ltd. He is currently a member of the Law Society’s Ethics Committee, convenor of the Society’s Professional Standards Scheme Committee and co-convenor of its Education Committee.